Investment Committee outlook

 We also note that large, globally significant companies increasingly offer exposure to both emerging and developed markets and are another way that investors may benefit from the longer-term emerging markets growth dynamics.

 We also believe that a small exposure to select venture capital opportunities may be appropriate for growth-focused investors.
 Specifically, we believe accessing the disruption thematic via venture capital may provide investors with potential long-term growth opportunities and diversification that may not otherwise be available via traditional asset classes.
-Due to the early stage nature and the long-term investment horizon, however, these opportunities should be viewed as a higher-risk and are not suitable for all investors.
+However, due to the early stage nature and the long-term investment horizon, these opportunities should be viewed as a higher-risk and are therefore not suitable for all investors.